Trump legal team responds to Justice Department filing in another request for special master

 Investigators are probing Trump's alleged mishandling of classified documents, specifically records that he took from the White House to his Mar-a-Lago residence when he left office in January 2021, as well as possible obstruction of the investigation.

-Efforts by the National Archives and Records Administration to retrieve materials taken by former President Donald Trump at the end of his administration have spanned more than a year and a half.
+Efforts by the National Archives and Records Administration to retrieve materials taken by Trump at the end of his administration have spanned more than a year and a half.

-After initially collecting 15 boxes of documents in January, they referred the matter to the Justice Department for further investigation.
+After initially collecting 15 boxes of documents in January, the agency referred the matter to the Justice Department for further investigation.

 Subpoenas for records and security camera video and negotiations between Trump's attorneys and some of the Justice Department's top brass followed, but according to the Tuesday filing by prosecutors, investigators gathered evidence of potential interference that they said warranted the execution of the search warrant on Aug.
 8.